It’s Never Too Early To Get Your Affairs In Order

 There are many types of documents that may be created during estate planning.
 The following is a description of the more common ones.
 Your estate planning lawyer’s job is to ensure that these documents protect your interests and will hold up in court.

 Establishing who will take care of your children if you and your spouse or another caretaker dies is often a driving force behind estate planning.
 Designating a guardian can be complicated.
-Hoover Rogers Law can help you establish a kids’ protection plan that will ensure your children are provided for until they can take care of themselves.
+Hoover Rogers Law can help you establish a Minor Kids Plan that will ensure your children are provided for until they can take care of themselves.

 Last Will and Testament